Philosophy of technology: 20th century to present

 Bernard Stiegler argued in his Technics and Time, as well as in his other works, that the question of technology has been repressed (in the sense of Freud) by the history of philosophy.
 Instead, Stiegler showed how the question of technology constitutes the fundamental question of philosophy.
 Stiegler shows, for example in Plato's Meno, that technology is that which makes anamnesis, namely the access to truth, possible.
 Stiegler's deconstruction of the history of philosophy through technology as the supplement opens a different path to understand the place of technology in philosophy than the established field of philosophy of technology.
-In the same vein, philosophers - such as Alexander Galloway, Eugene Thacker, and McKenzie Wark in their book Excommunication - argue that advances in and the pervasiveness of digital technologies transform the philosophy of technology into a new 'first philosophy'.
+In the same vein, philosophers – such as Alexander Galloway, Eugene Thacker, and McKenzie Wark in their book Excommunication – argue that advances in and the pervasiveness of digital technologies transform the philosophy of technology into a new 'first philosophy'.
 Citing examples such as the analysis of writing and speech in Plato's dialogue The Phaedrus, Galloway et al. suggest that instead of considering technology as a secondary to ontology, technology be understood as prior to the very possibility of philosophy: "Does everything that exists, exist to me presented and represented, to be mediated and remediated, to be communicated and translated?
 There are mediative situations in which heresy, exile, or banishment carry the day, not repetition, communion, or integration.
 There are certain kinds of messages that state 'there will be no more messages'.
 Hence for every communication there is a correlative excommunication."

 There has been additional reflection focusing on the philosophy of engineering, as a sub-field within philosophy of technology.
-Ibo van de Poel and David E. Goldberg edited a volume, Philosophy and Engineering: An Emerging Agenda (2010) contains a number of research articles focused on design, epistemology, ontology and ethics in engineering.
+Ibo van de Poel and David E. Goldberg edited a volume, Philosophy and Engineering: An Emerging Agenda (2010) which contains a number of research articles focused on design, epistemology, ontology and ethics in engineering.